© Serena Nicoletti

 condition.
 By being confronted to a strong musical and choreographic frame, the dancers will be led

-to engage their entire beings on stage by delving into a choreography which proposes an
+to engage their entire beings on stage by delving into a choreography that proposes an

 uncompromising crossing between musicality and intense physicality.
 In this process, humanity is